justajeffy/arsenalsuite/cpp/lib/sip/sphinx/directives.rst

 This directive is used to specify the name of a module and a number of other attributes.  ``name`` may contain periods to specify that the module is part of a Python package.

+``all_raise_py_exception`` specifies that all constructors, functions and methods defined in the module raise a Python exception to indicate that an error occurred.
+It is the equivalent of using the :fanno:`RaisesPyException` function annotation on every constructor, function and method.

+``default_VirtualErrorHandler`` specifies the handler (defined by the :directive:`%VirtualErrorHandler` directive) that is called when a Python re-implementation of any virtual C++ function raises a Python exception.
+If no handler is specified for a virtual C++ function then ``PyErr_Print()`` is called.

 ``keyword_arguments`` specifies the default level of support for Python keyword arguments.
 See the :fanno:`KeywordArgs` annotation for an explaination of the